Poverty Point: Poverty Point people

 The people of the Poverty Point culture who constructed the earthworks were hunter-fisher-gatherers rather than agriculturalists.
 They are an example of a complex hunter-gatherer society that constructed large-scale monuments.
 The vast majority of other prehistoric monuments, ranging from Stonehenge in England to Khufu's Great Pyramid at Giza in Egypt, were constructed by agricultural societies, in which crop surpluses allowed greater density of population and stratification of society.

-The people who lived at Poverty Point were Native Americans, descendants of the immigrants who came to North America across the Bering Strait land bridge approximately 20,000 to 23,000 years ago.
+The people who lived at Poverty Point were Native Americans, descendants of the immigrants who possibly came to North America across the Bering Strait land bridge approximately 20,000 to 23,000 years ago.
 The people identified with the Poverty Point culture developed a distinct set of cultural traits different from other contemporary inhabitants in the Lower Mississippi Valley.
 Time, cultural change, and the lack of written records prevent researchers from identifying the people of Poverty Point as ancestors to any specific historic or modern tribe.

 The food sources of the people at Poverty Point came from the local animals and plant life in the region.
 The Poverty Point people's food was acquired through fishing, gathering, and hunting.
 Poverty Point subsistence was broad-based due to the different seasonal foods that were available.
 Their diet consisted of large mammals like deer, small mammals like possum, various fish and turtles, mollusks, nuts, fruits, berries, and aquatic roots.